 It’s a remarkable, joyful display.
 That being said, the residents are not professional decorators or master electricians, and things don’t always go as planned.
 One year, one of the homes featured a real live corps of marching tin soldiers.
-It was a brilliant concept tempered only, it would appear, by an overabundance of eggnog.
-Another time, one holly jolly husband decided to board up all the windows on his house so as to be able to “wrap and bow” the whole thing–an ambitious move that probably triggered some sort of post-traumatic holiday disorder in his wife, who was condemned to spend the entire season in darkness.
+It was a brilliant concept tempered only, it would appear, by overabundance of eggnog.
+Another time, one holly jolly husband decided to board up the windows on house the able to “wrap and bow” are ambitious move at probably triggered some sort of post-traumatic holiday disorder in his wife, is condemned to spend the entire season in darkness.

-Perhaps my favorite whoopsie, though, happened last year.
-Robbie and I were bundled up against the cold, along with several hundred happy revelers, and as we made our way down the street, we came upon a beautiful old beach cottage.
-The crowd prepared to take in this new display, the homeowner flipped the switch, and…Peace On.
+Perhaps my favorite whoopsie, the happened last year.
+Robbie and were bundled up against the cold, along with several hundred happy revelers, and as made our way down the street, came on beautiful old beach cottage.
+The crowd prepared to take in new display, the homeowner flipped the switch, and…Peace On.

-It reminded me of John 14:27, where Jesus says, “Peace I leave with you; my peace I give to you…Do not let your hearts be troubled, and do not be afraid.”
-Paraphrased (and perhaps with a nod to the ’70s), I think the Lord might well have been saying, “Peace on.”
+It reminded me of John 14:27, where Jesus says, “Peace I leave with you peace give to you…Do not let your hearts that troubled, and not afraid.”
+Paraphrased (and perhaps with nod the ’70s), I think the Lord might well have been saying, “Peace on.”

-We live in a world that is anything but peaceful.
+We live in world that is anything but peaceful.
 But let’s not grow anxious or upset, and let’s not give into fear.
 Instead, let’s keep God’s promise in mind.
-He has given us peace–he IS our peace–and even if we can’t memorize the whole of John 14:27, we can still take hold of the unshakable security that comes when we put our trust in Christ and proclaim, along with the heavenly host, “Glory to God in the highest, and on earth peace, good will toward men.”
+He has give us peace–he is our peace–and even if can’t memorize their whole of John 14:27, can still take hold of unshakable security that put our trust in christ and proclaim, along with the heavenly host, “Glory to God in highest, and on earth peace, good will toward men.”